Wren Howard

+Biography

 The son of Frank Geere Howard and his wife Feona, he was born in Hampstead, and resided there.
 He was educated at Marlborough College and Trinity College, Cambridge.
 He was in the King's Royal Rifle Corps in World War I, and was awarded the Military Cross.

 In 1915, he married Eileen, daughter of barrister John Castleman Swinburne-Hanham, of Manston House, Dorset; they had one son and one daughter.
 She died in 1950.